 By now, you’ve probably heard of Square, the company behind the small white credit card reader that attaches to smartphones.
-Since the days when the company paved the way on smartphone processing, it has had many competitors, including the newest: FreshBooks.
+Since the days when the company paved the way on smartphone processing, it has had many competitors, including FreshBooks.

 FreshBooks started as accounting software, a rival to Intuit’s popular QuickBooks brand.
 In 2016, FreshBooks rolled out a smartphone credit card reader to allow customers to take payments in addition to managing financial information.